');

 About Concord, VT

-Concord is a small community in Vermont with a population of 165 residents.
-The median household income is $65,417 per year, which is near the national average.
-The median age in Concord is 53.1 years.
+Concord is a small community located in Vermont with a population of 165 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,417 per year, which is 13% below the national median of $75,149.
+The median age of 53.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Concord Ranks in Vermont